apache/ratis/content/logservice/lifecycle.md

 ### DELETED

 This is a simple state that is short lived.
 It tracks the clean up of any state from the hosting this Log.
-There are transitions out of this state.
+There are no transitions out of this state.

 ### ARCHIVING